Arbiter

 incoming reset : Reset

-incoming req0 : Bit // client 0 is requesting access
+incoming req0 : Bit

-incoming req1 : Bit // client 1 is requesting access
+incoming req1 : Bit

-outgoing grant0 : Bit // client 0 is granted access
+outgoing grant0 : Bit

-outgoing grant1 : Bit // client 1 is granted access
+outgoing grant1 : Bit

-reg priority_for_client_0 : Bit on clock
+reg client0_priority : Bit on clock {

-if reset {
+case reset {

 grant0 := false